mrc-ide/individual/joss/paper.md

 experiements and focuses on sensitivity analysis, and RNetLogo is a more basic interface [@Thiele:2014].
 For the Repast library, RRepast provides a sophisticated interface [@Garcia:2016].

-Among software written specifically for R, there are several generic modeling platforms which support agent based models.
-For discrete event simulation simmeR [@Ucar:2017] develops a similar `R6` interface with linked C++ but whose API is set up for modeling the types of sytstems commonly encountered in operations research, such as queueing processes, but would be difficult to use for epidemiological applications.
-SpaDES [@Mcintire:2021] is a generic discrete event simulator designed for large ecological models on raster landscapes, but has a learning curve.
-For general models, NetLogoR [@Bauduin:2019] is a complete translation of NetLogo into R.
+Generic individual based simulation packages in R include the simmeR package for discrete event simulation [@Ucar:2017]develops a similar `R6` interface with linked C++ but is designed to consider queueing type processes rather than epidemiological simulation.
+SpaDES [@Mcintire:2021] is a complex generic discrete event simulator designed for large ecological models on raster landscapes.
+Finally NetLogoR [@Bauduin:2019] is a complete translation of NetLogo into R.

-ibm [@Oliveros:2016] provides examples of simple, extensible, individual based models in R but does not provide a generic interface. ibmcraftr [@Tun:2016] allows creation of discretized CTMC simulations in R.

-IBMPopSim [@Giorgi:2020] is a sophisticated R package that allows simulation of general continuous time non-Markovian individual based models for demography, based on a thinning (also known as uniformization or Jensen's method) algorithm to simulate exact trajectories.
+IBMPopSim [@Giorgi:2020] is a sophisticated R package that allows simulation of general continuous time individual based models for demography, based on a thinning (uniformization) algorithm to simulate exact trajectories.
-However, it requires users to input C++ code as a string into the R interface which are compiled to give the rate function for each event, meaning use of other R packages to aid simulation is difficult.
+However, it requires users to input C++ code as a string into the R interface which are compiled to give the rate function for each event, meaning use of other R packages to aid simulation is difficult. ibm [@Oliveros:2016] provides examples of simple, extensible, individual based models in R but does not provide a generic interface. ibmcraftr [@Tun:2016] allows creation of discretized CTMC simulations in R.

 simecol [@Petzoldt:2007] provides classes to implement and distribute ecological models, but the focus is on structuring software projects to enhance reproducibility rather